evolvingstuff/vdw2/content/posts/perhaps-10000-covid-deaths-in-dec-2023-jn1-in-increasing.md

  **[Washington Post](https://www.washingtonpost.com/health/2024/01/11/covid-deaths-holidays-world-health-organization/?utm_campaign=wp_the7&amp;utm_medium=email&amp;utm_source=newsletter&amp;wpisrc=nl_the7)**

-* &quot;There was a 42% increase in hospitalizations %%%and a 62% increase in ICU admissions from the previous month&quot;
+* &quot;There was a 42% increase in hospitalizations and a 62% increase in ICU admissions from the previous month&quot;

 * &quot;Trends are based on data reported to the WHO from fewer than 50 countries, mostly in Europe and the Americas, said Tedros, who noted that  **this is not the full picture** .&quot;